L3ad Solutions

 I Audited 50 Sites.Most Started Wrong.

-The first thing I check is whether the site's core pages are targeting keywords people actually use.
+The first thing I check is whether the site's core pages target keywords people actually use.

-Technical fixes are important, but they're noise if your keyword strategy is broken.
-I've seen sites with perfect crawlability and zero conversions, and sites with redirect issues pulling steady leads because they're answering the right questions.
+Technical fixes matter, but they're noise if your keyword strategy is broken.
+I've seen sites with perfect crawlability and zero conversions, and sites with redirect issues pulling steady leads because they answer the right questions.

-Our SEO services start here too: keyword intent first, fixes second.
+Our SEO work starts here too: keyword intent first, fixes second.

 Takeaway

 Pull your top 10 pages and write down the keyword each one targets.
-Then check Search Console to see which queries are actually bringing clicks.
-If they don't match, you've found your first real problem.
+Then check Search Console for the queries actually bringing clicks.
+If they don't match, you've found your first real problem, and it's usually bigger than any technical fix.

 seo audit what to check first